solana-developers/token-metadata-extension/README.md

 # Metadata token extension

-This demos how to create
+This demos how to create a Solana token using the Token Extension program and the Token Metadata extensions.

 ## Learn more about Token Extensions